iontodirel/matchbox_aprs/README.md

     - Preemtive digipeating: front, truncate, drop and mark
     - Deduplication, trap or reject excessive hops, optional explicit address substitution, optional completed n-N address substitution
     - Extensive routing disgnostics can be used to reconstruct the packet post digipeating or make intelligent decisions
-    - Viscous digipeating
+    - Viscous digipeating (hold time)
-      - DCD is used to determine if the channel is busy and optionally can be used to dynamically adjust the delay to prevent the digipeater from TX over existing transmissions
+      - DCD is used to determine if the channel is busy and optionally can be used to dynamically adjust the viscous delay to prevent the digipeater from TX over existing transmissions
     - Fill-in / direct only option
     - Digipeater implementation is completely standalone with no coupling to the MCU or other systems
   - RX igate